Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 \subsection{Low- Temperature/Kondo regime}

-Finally, we turn our attention to the low-temperature regime of the AIM and the DMFT solution of the HM, namely, at about the respective Kondo temperature, where the local moment is strongly screened (the HA, which does not feature such a regime, it is not considered in this section\footnote{Evidently, for the HA, the considerations made for its local-moment regime apply even more strictly by further reducing the temperature.}).
+Finally, we turn our attention to the low-temperature regime of the AIM and the DMFT solution of the HM , where the local moment is strongly screened, namely, at about the respective Kondo temperature (the HA, which does not feature such a regime, it is not considered in this section\footnote{Evidently, for the HA, the considerations made for its local-moment regime will simply apply even more strictly by further reducing the temperature.}).

 The corresponding results for the diagonal elements of $\tilde{\chi}^{\ch}_{\nu\nu'}$ are presented in Fig. \ref{fig:kondo_temp_diag}.
 At these (lower) temperatures (explicit values given in the caption), the diagonal of $\tilde{\chi}^{\ch}_{\nu\nu'}$ of both models is positive at the lowest Matsubara frequencies, turns slightly negative in a narrow intermediate frequency-window, eventually becoming positive again to match the expected high-frequency behavior.
-In Ref.~\cite{Chalupa2021}, this particular frequency structure of the diagonal of $\tilde{\chi}^{\ch}_{\nu \nu'}$ (best seen here in the DMFT solution, right panel), coined ``onion-structure'', was intuitively regarded as a characteristic hallmark of the Kondo-regime in the charge sector \cite{Chalupa2021}.
+In Ref.~\cite{Chalupa2021}, this particular frequency structure of the diagonal of $\tilde{\chi}^{\ch}_{\nu \nu'}$ (best seen here in the DMFT solution, right panel) was intuitively regarded as a characteristic hallmark of the Kondo-regime in the charge sector \cite{Chalupa2021} and coined ``onion-structure''.
 According to our SBE decomposition, we note that similarly as for the local-moment regime (see Fig. \ref{fig:low_temp_diag}) the two major positive and negative contribution are the bubble term and the spin term (and in particular, its part $\propto \chi^{\spin}_{\omega}$), respectively.
 However, as opposed to the local-moment regime, both contributions are now of similar size.
 Indeed, their balance, together with the smaller positive multiboson (and, to a lesser extent, DC) contribution at the lowest frequencies, features the characteristic sign changes along the diagonal and, hence, the onion-structure.